← Blog

 The Tenure Curve

 Average money attribution by term number.
-Both chambers peak mid-career, then decline.
+Both chambers peak with freshmen, then decline.

 House